tau2pi4u/mr_routing/README.md

 * Follow this guide **carefully** for each LOL1n board.
 Make sure the test program works. https://www.instructables.com/id/Getting-Started-With-ESP8266LiLon-NodeMCU-V3Flashi/
 * Install the library LiquidCrystal I2C **by Frank de Brabander**.
 There are multiple libraries with the same name, it's important that the correct one is installed.
 ### Raspberry Pi
+* Install Python 3.6
+    * To check your python version, type: `python -V`.
+    * If this says 2.7, try typing `python3 -V`.
+    * If this is 3.6 or higher, it's fine and you should replace `python3.6` in future commands with `python3`.
+    * If not, then install python 3.6, following the guide here: http://www.knight-of-pi.org/installing-python3-6-on-a-raspberry-pi/
-* Install Python 3.6 or newer (see http://www.knight-of-pi.org/installing-python3-6-on-a-raspberry-pi/ if you're unsure how).
-Earlier versions of Python 3 may work, but they are not actively supported.
+    * Earlier versions may work but are not directly supported.
 * `sudo python3.6 -m pip install flask flask_restful`
 * OR `python3.6 -m pip install --user flask flask_restful`
 * `git clone https://github.com/tau2pi4u/mr_routing.git`